vhelin/wla-dx/mk/README.md

   use NMake and use it inside the "Developer Command Prompt" (or "Native Tools Command Prompt") from Visual Studio to be able to access the tools you need.
+* `dosdjgpp.mk` - Like `mingw.mk`, but make binaries for dos on dos using
+  [DJGPP-GCC](http://www.delorie.com/djgpp/).
+Note that you also need Long FileName support (usually `doslfn`).
+Also make sure to read DJGPP installing instructions if you get a crash in DJGPP-GCC, because you need to set some variables.
+Also prepare to wait for it to compile.

 Targets
 -------